Making the Transition to College

-What are some of the most common changes you can expect in the first year on campus?
+What are some of the most common changes you can expect in the first year of college?

-• New environment and relationships.
-First year students must adapt to an unfamiliar environment, adjust to different living arrangements, and develop new relationships.
-Living with roommates may be the first ‘test’ freshmen experience.
-Students face the challenge of adjusting to roommates who may have very different boundaries and individual needs than family and friends from home.
-Roommates may or may not develop close friendships, but communication and compromise can build a smoother transition.
+adjust to new living arrangements and make new friends.
+Students face the challenge of living with a roommate whose daily habits and values are different than what they are accustomed to.
+Roommates may or may not develop close friendships, but good communication skills and willingness to compromise can ensure a smoother transition.
 College brings a unique opportunity to interact and live with students from various backgrounds and cultures.
-Expanding your worldview by learning about each other’s differences and similarities will likely enhance your college experience.
+Expanding your worldview by learning about each other’s differences and similarities is likely enhance your college experience!

-• Greater personal freedom.
-Living on your own for the first time means that you will gain independence and take charge of the many choices and decisions that your parents and teachers made for you in the past.
-While this new found freedom can be exciting, it may also feel overwhelming and less predictable than what you are accustomed to.
+Living on your own for the first time means that you will take charge of many of the choices and decisions that your parents made for you in the past.
+While this new freedom can be exciting, it may also feel overwhelming and unpredictable.
 The freedom to manage your daily life is a learning process, but one that can be very satisfying.

 The first year of college is a new and exciting adventure, but one that may come with a few challenges along the way.
 What are some of the most common stressors that first-year students experience?

-• Academic Performance.
 By nature, college coursework is challenging, and it can be hard to keep up with the increased academic demands.
 Some students undergo pressure from both themselves and their parents.
 There may be requirements for scholarships and graduate school admission that you have not previously experienced.
 In order to manage the increased demands and expectations, it is important to attend class regularly, keep up with readings and assignments, and ask for help when you need it.
 Professors and teaching assistants are there to assist you, and want you to succeed.
-If you need additional help, various organizations on campus offer tutoring services, many of which are free.
-TVCC Student Success Center (SSC) and Cardinal Academic Performance Services (CAPS) are two services we offer on the Athens campus at TVCC.
-Palestine and Terrell campuses also offer free tutoring.
+If you need additional help with your classes, visit the Cardinal Success Center for free professional and peer tutoring services.
+The Palestine and Terrell campuses also offer free tutoring.
 Contact the Advisement Center on the respective TVCC campus for details: Palestine (903) 723-7047 or Terrell (972) 563-9573 ext.
 4904.